Reebok Freestyle: Styles

 After the Freestyle's initial debut, Reebok released various collaborations and special edition styles of the shoe.
 The Freestyle had several special editions released in the 1980s including the Rainbow Suede version.
 The Freestyle celebrated its 25th anniversary with a special collection of six limited-edition shoes that debuted at a New York City exclusive event in March 2007.
 The Reebok sponsored event called "Freestyle Forever" included celebrity guests such as Cybill Shepherd, Brooke Shields, and Tara Reid and highlighted moments in past and present Freestyle history.

 In 2008, Reebok introduced a Freestyle collaboration with the French boutique Colette and American women's wear company, Married to the Mob.
 The Reebok Freestyle - Wonder Woman was released in 2009 and had design features such as a red metallic upper with a star-spangled back tab that mimicked the costume of comic book character Diana Prince, aka Wonder Woman, and the lace-stay looked similar to the tiara of the superhero while the two gold metallic straps that closely resembled her bracelets.

 Alicia Keys teamed up with Reebok in 2012 for a collection of different shoes including high-top Freestyles and Freestyle Double Bubble along with Classic Nylon Slim and Princess sneakers.
 Reebok introduced collaborations with Takahiro Miyashita and the Sand.W.Man project in 2014 for the Reebok Freestyle high-top and the Reebok Ex-o-Fit released in a signature monochromatic, sandy style look.

 In 2018, the Netflix original series GLOW and Reebok Classics teamed up to create two new Freestyle Hi designs to be worn by characters on the show.
 Costume designer Beth Morgan shared how the partnership came together: "I reached out to Reebok about product placement since we used the shoes so often in the show to see if they had any reproductions of the authentic shoes.
 Through those conversations, I said it would be awesome to design shoes that were authentic to the period, and they were all on board...
 The whole idea behind the collaboration is that the product would be in the show, and we could sell them to our fans after we air."

+In 2026, recording artist Karol G was announced as Reebok's global brand ambassador to coincide with a rebrand of the Reebok Classic range including the Reebok Freestyle.
+The new range features original garment leather and terrycloth lining, and is offered in both low and high top versions.